nolanlawson/marky/README.md

 Browser support
 ----

-`marky` is tested in the following browsers/environments:
+`marky` has been tested in the following browsers/environments:

 * IE 9+
 * Safari 8+